peperonikiller/FiveM-Timetrials/README.md

 1. Add the timetrials folder to your FiveM resources directory
 2. Edit your server.cfg and add "start timetrials"
+3. Modify setting(s) in config.lua to your liking

 ## Credit